Description

 Instructions

-2. Add the beans, dates, nut butter, milk (or water), vanilla, and salt to a food processor and blend until smooth
+- Add the chickpeas, dates, nut butter, milk, vanilla, and salt to a food processor and blend until smooth

 Nutrition Facts